Troubleshooting Business Services

 sudo vi /etc/nginx/conf.d/em7_limits.conf

-If this value is set too high, the database will begin seeing errors for too many connections.
+If this value is set too high, the database will begin experiencing errors for too many connections.

 sudo systemctl restart nginx